-Ènterprise Fees.
+Enterprise Fees.
 The Exchange believes the proposed enterprise license is reasonable because it would reduce exchange fees, lower administrative costs for subscribers that are brokerdealers and help expand the availability of market information to investors, and thereby increase participation in financial markets.
 Subscribers that are broker-dealers would be able to disseminate the NYSE Agg Lite data feed for display usage to an unlimited number of non-professional users for a monthly fee of \$20,000, or \$18,000 if they contract for twelve months of service in advance.
 Alternatively, subscribers that are broker-dealers would be able to disseminate the NYSE Agg Lite data feed for display usage to an unlimited number of professional users and non-professional users for a monthly fee of \$25,000, or \$22,500 if they contract for twelve months of service in advance.
 The proposed enterprise license would result in lower fees for subscribers able to reach the largest audience of investors, including retail investors.
-Discounts for broader dissemination of market data information have routinely been adopted by exchanges and permitted by the Commission as equitable allocations of reasonable dues, fees and charges.42

-Non-Display Use Fees.
-The Exchange believes that the proposed Non-Display Use fees reflect the value of the non-display data use to data recipients, which purchase such data on an entirely voluntary basis.
-Non-display data can be used by data recipients for a wide variety of uses, including proprietary and agency trading and smart order routing, as well as by data recipients that operate order matching and execution platforms.
-Non-display data also can be used for a variety of non-trading purposes that indirectly support trading, such as risk management and compliance.
+Discounts for broader dissemination of market data information have routinely been adopted by exchanges and permitted by the Commission as equitable allocations of reasonable dues, fees and charges.39 data also can be used for a variety of non-trading purposes that indirectly support trading, such as risk management and compliance.
 Although some of these non-trading uses do not directly generate revenues, they can nonetheless substantially reduce a recipient's costs by automating such functions so that they can be carried out in a more efficient and accurate manner and reduce errors and labor costs, thereby benefiting recipients.
-The Exchange believes that charging for non-trading uses is reasonable because data recipients can derive substantial value from such uses, for example, by automating tasks so that they can be performed more quickly and accurately and less expensively than if they were performed manually.
+The Exchange believes that charging for nontrading uses is reasonable because data recipients can derive substantial benefit from such uses, for example, by automating tasks so that they can be performed more quickly and accurately and less expensively than if they were performed manually.